temochka/macos-automation/README.md

 Type `nown` into Alfred to jump to a daily note in "🗓 Daily Notes" folder.
 Creates the note if doesn't exist.

+### Link to a note

+Insert a link to another note via Alfred search.
+Create a bi-directional link via Hook app.

 ### Selection to OmniFocus task

 **Experimental.** Select any text in an edited note and turn it into a link to a new OmniFocus task.
 An additional bi-directional link between the note and the task is created via [Hook](https://hookproductivity.com).